stevencombs/retrocombs.github.io/_posts/2020/2020-09-23-lenovo-smart-tab-review.md

 ## Final Thoughts

-The Lenovo is a 2019 product and as such is beginning to show its age in 2020.
+The Lenovo is a 2019 product and is beginning to show its age in 2020.
 I believe this will be my last Android tablet.
 I plan to use the device for the remainder of the year, but can see myself upgrading to another device, say a Chrome OS tablet like a second generation [Lenovo Duet](https://www.lenovo.com/us/en/laptops/lenovo/student-chromebooks/Lenovo-CT-X636/p/ZZICZCTCT1X) in 2021.

-While I like Android as a phone OS, I just can't get over the limitations Android on a tablet and as Google continues to build in Android and Google Play features into Chrome OS, a device like the Duet just seems to make a lot more sense as it will receive regular updates; unlike this device.
+While I like Android as a phone OS, I just can't get over the limitations of Android on a tablet and as Google continues to build in Android and Google Play features into Chrome OS, a device like the Duet just seems to make a lot more sense.
+Chrome OS devices receive regular updates; run Android apps, run Linux apps, can have a tablet formfactor, and can be used as a full fledge computer.

 If you can find this tablet on sale for less than $200, grab it.
 If you understand the limitations I share, I think you will have a pleasurable experience.